vitorcerqueira/Estudos/Typescript/Declarando tipos/Readme.md

-# 16 - [Resolução] Declarando Tipos com TypeScript
+## Declarando Tipos com TypeScript

 1. Crie a estrutura inicial do projeto: